yonkahlon/Zenject/README.md

 }
 ```

-* Drag the `ShipInstaller.cs` script from the Project tab and drop it on to the `Ship` game object next to the `FacadeCompositionRoot` component.
+* Drag the `ShipInstaller.cs` script from the Project tab and drop it on to the `Ship` game object next to the `GameObjectContext` component.
-* Drag the newly added `ShipInstaller` component into the Installers property of `FacadeCompositionRoot`
+* Drag the newly added `ShipInstaller` component into the Installers property of `GameObjectContext`
 * Validate your scene by pressing `CTRL+SHIFT+V`.
 This should pass successfully.
 * Add a cube underneath the 'Ship' GameObject so we have something to represent the ship
 * Set the value for `Settings -> Ship Move Handler -> Speed` on the ShipInstaller component to `1`.